abpframework/abp/docs/en/deployment/ssl.md

 You can create a self-signed certificate for testing purposes or internal use.

-There is an article about [how to create a self-signed certificate](https://learn.microsoft.com/en-us/dotnet/core/additional-tools/self-signed-certificates-guide), If you are using IIS, you can use the following this document to [obtain a Certificate](https://learn.microsoft.com/en-us/iis/manage/configuring-security/how-to-set-up-ssl-on-iis#obtain-a-certificate)
+There is an article about [how to create a self-signed certificate](https://learn.microsoft.com/en-us/dotnet/core/additional-tools/self-signed-certificates-guide); if you are using IIS, you can use the following document to [obtain a Certificate](https://learn.microsoft.com/en-us/iis/manage/configuring-security/how-to-set-up-ssl-on-iis#obtain-a-certificate)

 ## Common Problems